warner/lothar-blog/drafts/SPAKE2-Interoperability/SPAKE2-Interoperability.md

 The interactive nature of the protocol makes it particularly hard to write unit tests of interoperability, especially the kind where you compare a new execution transcript against a known "good" trace copied earlier.
-SPAKE2 is a form of ZKP ("zero-knowledge proof"): you're proving that you know the same password as the other side, without revealing any other knowledge about it.
-In fact the way you prove that this is a ZKP is by showing that someone who doesn't know the password could still generate a transcript that's indistinguishable from a real one.
+SPAKE2 is a form of ZKP ("zero-knowledge proof"): Alice is proving that she knows the same password as Bob, without revealing any other knowledge about that password.
+In fact the way you prove SPAKE2 is a ZKP is to demonstrate that someone who doesn't know the password could still generate a transcript that's indistinguishable from a real one.

 So we can't just take a transcript of some reference implementation (say, python-spake2) and copy it into the non-interactive unit tests of